codeSamuraii/duplex/README.md

 print(f"Connected to {host}:{port} !")
 ```

-Once connected, you can exchange message with the queues :
+Once connected, you can exchange message with the returned queues :
 ```python
 await send_queue.put(b'Hi !')
 msg = await recv_queue.get()
 ```

+You can provide existing queue objects to be used in `Duplex.new()`.
+Otherwise, they will be created.

-Of course, we can automate that asynchronously with `asyncio`:
+Of course, we can automate all that asynchronously with `asyncio`:
 ```python
 async def get_and_print(recv_queue):
     """Get messages from the inbox and print them."""